rasros/combo/README.md

 # COMBO

 Combo is a library for Constrained Online Multi-variate Bandit Optimization (COMBO).
 It is used to optimize software with user data in a production environment.
 It supports multiple optimization methods, such as generalized linear bandits, decision tree bandits, and genetic algorithms.
+Using Combo, each user can recieve their own configuration with potentially thousands of variables in milliseconds.
+As the results of each users experience with their configuration is recorded the resulting configurations will be better and better.
+Depending on the method employed this can require some statistical modeling.
 Combo is written in Kotlin with Java/JavaScript interoperability in mind, thus it can be used from both Java and JavaScript.

 Using it requires three steps: